jfkafk/TVJ.dev/README.md

 4. Finally locate the client[run], from Run/Debug configurations, and run the game.
 5. If you wish you can run multiple games at once, by running the 4th step again.

+## Controls
+For moving you can use arrows or W,A,S,D. With space, arrow-up or W you can jump.
+With left mouse click you can shoot.

+## Game Description
+Goal is to get to the finish point, which is on the right side of the map.
+Right now we don't have finish point, but you can still kill enemies.

 ## Getting started